Qri CLI command line reference

 qri setup [flags]

--a, --anonymous use an auto-generated peername --config-data string json-encoded configuration data, specify a filepath with '@' prefix -h, --help help for setup --init-ipfs initialize an IPFS repo if one isn't present (default true) --ipfs-config string json-encoded configuration data, specify a filepath with '@' prefix --overwrite overwrite repo if one exists --peername string choose your desired peername --registry string override default registry URL --remove permanently remove qri, overrides all setup options
+-a, --anonymous use an auto-generated peername --config-data string json-encoded configuration data, specify a filepath with '@' prefix -h, --help help for setup --init-ipfs initialize an IPFS repo if one isn't present (default true) --ipfs-config string json-encoded configuration data, specify a filepath with '@' prefix --overwrite overwrite repo if one exists --peername string choose your desired peername --registry string override default registry URL, set to 'none' to remove registry --remove permanently remove qri, overrides all setup options

 Select datasets for use with the qri get command